Dhyan-21041/CUDA-IP-Image-Processing/README.md

 ## **Overview**

 This project focuses on processing aerial images from the [USC SIPI Image Database](https://sipi.usc.edu/database/database.php?volume=aerials) using C++ and OpenCV.
-The main goal is to apply various image processing techniques to enhance the images and demonstrate the ability to handle large datasets efficiently.
+The main goal is to apply various image processing techniques to enhance the images and demonstrate the ability to handle large image datasets efficiently and perform Edge Detection.

 ---